-I LOVE exploring Europe, every new country offers something different, every new city has it’s own gorgeous architecture and history and every new place delivers incredible cuisine.
+I LOVE exploring Europe, every new country offers something different, every new city has its own gorgeous architecture and history and every new place delivers incredible cuisine.
 However, Europe can be EXPENSIVE so finding the best CHEAP European destinations is a must!

 Cheap European Destinations

-Just 2 hours from Sofia, the capital of Bulgaria, Bansko is one of the most budget-friendly ski and hiking towns to visit in Europe.
+Just 2 hours from Sofia, the capital of Bulgaria, Bansko is one of the most budget-friendly skis and hiking towns to visit in Europe.
 The mountain town has once again been ranked as the cheapest place to ski in Europe.
-You’ll find Bansko in the foothills of the Pirin National Park with the Rila and Rhodope mountains also within easy reach, the town has a superb climate – cold enough to be the countries number 1 ski resort in winter, yet summers are hot and warm.
+You’ll find Bansko in the foothills of the Pirin National Park with the Rila and Rhodope mountains also within easy reach, the town has a superb climate – cold enough to be the country’s number 1 ski resort in winter, yet summers are hot and warm.

 There is fabulous hiking through a series of mountain huts, amazing fresh food and superb mountain lakes to explore.
 Much of Southern Europe swelters in summer, Bansko benefits from hot days and cooler nights, with little rain, but often spectacular thunderstorms.
 Plus, there are many great places to visit in Bulgaria beyond Winter sports!

 Rent an apartment for US$180 a month and eating out is cheap – €3 for breakfast, €4 for lunch and €9 for dinner.
-A large beer will cost you €1.50, a litre of Bulgarian wine is €5.
+A large beer will cost you €1.50, and a litre of Bulgarian wine is €5.

 My favourite time to visit though is the summer in Bansko, which brings the festival season –a host of free festivals in the town square – from the amazing internationally renowned Jazz festival to opera, Bohemia and Bansko Beat.